mgjerazi/E-Commerce-Thymeleaf-SpringBoot-Project/README.md

 AngularJS

-PostMan (For testing the web services)
+Postman (For testing the web services)